-- 41. Contract (funds going out) U. T. System: Engineered Air Balance Co., Inc., to perform testing, adjusting, and balancing services of HVAC water and air systems, and associated design review and technical support services - Engineered Air Balance Co., Inc. Agency: Funds: To be paid by U. T. System or the institutions that request services under this Agreement.
+41. Contract (funds going out) - U. T. System: Engineered Air Balance Co., Inc., to perform testing, adjusting, and balancing services of HVAC water and air systems, and associated design review and technical support services services under this Agreement.
 Services under this Agreement may be requested by U. T. System or any U. T. institution.
 Contract is being brought forward for Board approval as it is nearing the \$1,000,000 delegation threshold; however, the maximum amount is indeterminable at this time.

+Agency: Engineered Air Balance Co., Inc.

-Period: September 1, 2022 through August 31, 2024; with two remaining 24-month renewal options Description: Engineered Air Balance Co., Inc., to perform testing, adjusting, and balancing services of HVAC water and air systems, and associated design review and technical support services on a nonexclusive, indefinite quantity basis.
+Funds: To be paid by U. T. System or the institutions that request remaining 24-month renewal options and balancing services of HVAC water and air systems, and associated design review and technical support services on a nonexclusive, indefinite quantity basis.
 The contract value is now estimated to be nearing \$1,000,000, although the maximum amount is indeterminable at this time.
 Services were competitively procured.